 Adopted roads and highways

 An adopted highway is a road, footpath or bridleway that is maintained at public expense.
-We carry out maintenance of these highways in Swansea.
+Swansea Council carries out maintenance of these highways in Swansea.

 Private streets (unadopted highways) are maintained at the owner's expense.
 The owner may be the residents who each own the part in front of their house, or a third party (usually a developer).
-We are under no obligation to carry out repairs or maintenance to the street, even though it could be a public right of way to which highway and traffic law can be applied.
+The council is under no obligation to carry out repairs or maintenance to the street, even though it could be a public right of way to which highway and traffic law can be applied.